 According to the email traffic, many of you did extremely well.
 If you are into triple digits, please send me an email.
 I would love to get a testimonial from you.
 And this was a year that many professionals describe as the most difficult of their careers.

-There, I will consume a suitcase full of research and, after much cogitation and contemplation, write my 2013 Annual Asset Review, which I will publish on Tuesday, January 7, 2014.
+There, I will consume a suitcase full of research and, after much cogitation and contemplation, write my 2015 Annual Asset Review, which I will publish on Tuesday, January 6, 2015.

 Please forgive me in advance if I take a few hours catching some “big air” off of Squaw Valley’s treacherous double X black runs.
-If you have any questions, please seek me out on the northern section Tahoe Rim Trail around 11,000 feet, where I will be snowshoeing my way around the lake at in subzero temperatures.
+If you have any trading questions, please seek me out on the northern section Tahoe Rim Trail around 11,000 feet, where I will be snowshoeing my way around the lake at in subzero temperatures.

 During my absence I will be posting some of my favorite pieces from the last year.
-I have thousands of new subscribers who will be reading these for the first time, and many legacy readers may have missed them the first time around, or forgotten the data.
-I hope you find them as another useful step towards your education on the global financial markets.
-Charts and data have been updated to make them relevant.
+I have thousands of new subscribers who will be reading these for the first time, and many legacy readers may have missed them the first time around, or forgotten the data because they are older than me.